Bo-Kaap Neighborhood Tour: Immigration and Islam

 FAQ

-Is this walk able to accommodate those with allergies or dietary restrictions?
+Is this walkable to accommodate those with allergies or dietary restrictions?

-We do our best to accommodate everyone as much as is possible.
+We do our best to accommodate everyone as much as possible.
 The best thing to do is let us know when you book if anyone in your party is a vegetarian or has allergies or dietary restrictions.
-We can warn your docent, so that they can make alternative arrangements.
+We can warn your docent so that they can make alternative arrangements.
 There is just a small snack involved, not a full meal.

 Where do we meet?
 Where does it end?